tilznit/luke.htb/README.md

 Derry
 ```

-We see two new users potentially: Chihiro and Derry.
+We see two potential users: Chihiro and Derry.
 I looked at the sources of the pages on ports 80, 3000, and 8000 and nothing stood out as useful.

 My dirb-ing/nikto had not finished yet, so at this point I manually looked for things like robots.txt and entering `admin:admin` as username and passwords to the Ajenti login page.
 Nothing useful there either.